intuis/rustmission/README.md

 ## Usage

-Launch Rustmission in your terminal to initialize the config and make adjustments as needed.
-Subsequently, run Rustmission again.
+Run `rustmission` in your terminal to initialize the config and make adjustments as needed.
+Subsequently, run `rustmission` again.
 For a list of keybindings, press `?` or `F1`.

 ## Configuration